ComplexRalex/Completed-Games-Registers/README.md

 ### [[v1.0.0](https://github.com/ComplexRalex/Completed-Games-Registers/releases/tag/v1.0.0)] Downloaded game information

-Most of the game information files (``.json``, inside ``data/game/json`` folder), which can be downloaded from the creation/editing menu of a **completed-game _register_**, won't be accessible if you got them in the version 1.0.0 and want to access them **in future versions**.
+Most of the game information files (``.json``, inside ``data/game/json`` folder), which can be downloaded from the creation/editing menu of a **completed-game _register_**, won't be accessible if you downloaded them in version 1.0.0 and want to access them **in future versions**.
 This is because of a modification made in the name of the files, doing it more compatible with more special characters.

 If you are currently using the **1.0.0 version** and you downloaded game information (only ``.json`` files) but you want to update your JAR file (or update from git), it's recommendable to _delete_ and re-download these files.